-Are you searching for ways to cure bad breathe?
-When your breath is noticeably bad, it can be a seemingly endless source of embarrassment.
-When your bad breath doesn’t go away, that embarrassment can turn into worry about what may be causing your condition.
+Are you searching for ways to cure bad breath?
+When your mouth odor is noticeably bad, it can be a seemingly endless source of embarrassment.
+When it doesn’t go away, that embarrassment can turn into worry about what may be causing your condition.
 While bad breath is sometimes no big deal (such as after eating onions or garlic), chronic bad breath – also called halitosis – is often a symptom of a potentially serious oral health issue.
-In order to cure it, you may need to visit Dr. James Fondriest – your Chicago general dentist – for a thorough teeth cleaning and examination to diagnose why your bad breath persists.

 We’ve all been in close quarters with a person who suffers from halitosis.
-What can you do when someone’s breath stinks?
-Hold your breath – but that can only last so long.
 You can try to escape with polite excuses.
 But what if you’re the person with bad breath?
-Have you ever noticed, people with bad breath usually don’t know they smell?
+Have you ever noticed, people with bad breath usually are unaware?

 When It Decides to Stay

 When simply brushing your teeth doesn’t cure your bad breath, then it may be caused by a more serious issue.
 For instance, if you have a tooth that’s suffering from tooth decay, then the decaying tooth structure and the bacteria causing it can lead to halitosis.
-Likewise, if you’ve developed gum disease, then you may have periodontal pockets between your gums and teeth and allow bacteria to gather in force, leading to bad breath among many other symptoms.
-Your general dentist can help determine the cause of your halitosis and recommend appropriate treatment.
-If bad breath is due to moderate or advanced gum disease, your doctor may refer you to a periodontist – or gum specialist – for further evaluation.
+Likewise, if you’ve developed gum disease, then you may have periodontal pockets between your gums and teeth and allow bacteria to gather in force, leading to smelly breath among many other symptoms.

 Most cases of bad breath aren’t serious.
 For instance, morning breath occurs naturally because your saliva dries up when you sleep, allowing oral bacteria to gather uninhibited.
 Then again, most cases of bad breath go away.
 Once you eat breakfast and brush your teeth in the morning, a typical case of bad breath dissipates.
-When it doesn’t, then the cause may be more serious than a temporary buildup of bacteria, and you might need more than just toothpaste and water to get rid of it.
+When it doesn’t, then the cause may be more serious than a temporary buildup of odor causing bacteria.
+You might need more than just toothpaste and water to get rid of it.
 This is where your general dentist comes in.

-Bad breath is often caused by sulfur produced by oral bacteria.
-Tooth decay and gum disease also cause a foul odor.
-In addition, bad breath can come from the stomach and intestines.
-Smelly foods, constipation, and intestinal decomposition are common sources of bad breath.
 Dry mouth, too, fosters halitosis.
-Dry mouth can stem from antidepressants, high blood pressure medications, and antihistamines, as well as certain diseases.
+Dry mouth is a side effect of taking antidepressants, high blood pressure medications, and antihistamines, as well as certain diseases.
 The dreaded morning breath is a result of dead cells accumulating in the mouth and decomposing.
-If you have dry mouth due to medications, your general dentist may work with your primary care physician to alter the drugs or the dosages.
+If you have dry mouth due to medications, your dentist may work with your primary care physician to alter the drugs or the dosages.

 Suggestions to cure bad breath

 Chronic bad breath is a condition known as halitosis.
 To cure bad breathe requires finding out why it developed in the first place.
-Some patients may have poor hygiene habits that allow oral bacteria to gather when it shouldn’t, while others may be experiencing symptoms of a developing dental disease.
-Once your general dentist has diagnosed its cause, he can work closely with you to determine the most appropriate treatment plan for it.
+Some patients may have poor hygiene habits that allow oral bacteria to gather when it shouldn’t.
+While others may be experiencing symptoms of a developing dental disease.
+Once your dentist has diagnosed its cause, he/she can work closely with you to treat it.

-Experts tell us that we can use the sniff test: cup a hand over your mouth, breathe out through our mouth, then in through our nose, and gauge whether you have bad breath.
-Unfortunately, this method is not always fool-proof.
+Experts tell us that we can use the sniff test: cup a hand over your mouth, breathe out through our mouth, then in through our nose, and gauge whether you have mouth odor.
+Unfortunately, this method is not always fool proof.
 If you want to take measures to ensure fresh, delightful breath, put away the mouthwash and gum.
 These products have been used since the Elizabethan era and only mask the real problem.
 Here are a few tips that will ensure you’re never the person people dread; you’re always a breath of fresh air.

 - Avoid stinky foods, like garlic and onions.